petros-d/docs/cloud/install-cli.md

 ## Confirm the Install

-To confirm the CLI was installed properly, run the following:
+To confirm the CLI was installed properly, run the following CLI command:

 ```
 astrocloud version